bevanjkay/homebrew-cask-unsigned/README.md

 ## What are these casks?

 Homebrew requires applications to be signed.
 This is a a collection of casks that are not signed, but still useful.
+Since the applications are unsigned, it's advised to pass `--no-quarantine` when running `brew install`.

 ## How do I install these casks?

 `brew install p-linnane/unsigned/<cask>`

-Or `brew tap p-linnane/unsigned` and then `brew install --cask <cask>`.
+Or `brew tap p-linnane/unsigned` and then `brew install --cask --no-quarantine <cask>`.

 ## Documentation